mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-30"></a>
 [Back to top](#top)
 ## TX-30 -- Rep. Eddie Johnson (D)
+### Committees
+Eddie Johnson is the #1 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016